 How To Take Disufiram

 Because the reaction between alcohol and disulfiram is so severe, many people have trouble staying motivated to keep taking it.
-As a result, it is best to use disulfiram when you have a support system—such as a rehabilitation program, or a family member who will make sure you take your medication.
+As a result, it is best to use disulfiram when you have a support system—such as a rehabilitation program, recovery coach, or a family member who will make sure you take your medication.
 Other solutions are available, including a slow-release implant beneath your skin.
 However, this is very much a medication for those who are already committed to quitting.

 Cravings & Withdrawal